More Blog Posts

 A portable document format, or PDF, is the digital equivalent of handing someone a physical piece of paper.
 PDFs almost always include text, but they can also feature images and hyperlinks.

-How to Send a PDF via Text
+How to Text a PDF via SMS

 1. Begin by logging in to your SimpleTexting dashboard and choosing Campaigns on the left-hand side.
 Make sure you select SMS as the message type.

-3. Select upload, and then choose and upload your desired PDF.
+3. Select Upload, and then choose and upload your desired PDF.
 You can also upload it by pasting in the URL.
-Once your PDF is added to your message, select it and press the blue include button.
+Once your PDF is added to your message, select it and press the blue Include button.

 4. Your PDF will show up in your message as a link that, when clicked on, will redirect recipients to the document online.

-How to Send a PDF via Text With MMS
+How to Text a PDF via MMS

-The process of sending a PDF via text with MMS includes all the same steps as SMS, however, the end result isn’t a link, but a physical attachment within the message.
+The process of sending a PDF via text with MMS includes all the same steps as SMS.
+However, the end result isn’t a link, but a physical attachment within the message.

-1. Begin by logging in to your SimpleTexting dashboard and starting a new campaign.
+1. Begin by logging in to your SimpleTexting dashboard and starting a new Campaign.
 Make sure you select MMS as the message type.

 2. In your message box, select the paperclip icon.

-3. Select upload, then click and upload your desired PDF.
+3. Select Upload, then click and upload your desired PDF.
 You can also upload it by pasting in the URL.
-Once your PDF is added to your message, select it and press the blue include button.
+Once your PDF is added to your message, select it and press the blue Include button.

 4. Your PDF will show up directly in your message when clicked and will open without the need for internet connectivity.